vemonet/shapes-of-you/CONTRIBUTING.md

 * [ebi-gene-expression-group/scxa-faceted-search-results](https://github.com/ebi-gene-expression-group/scxa-faceted-search-results): multiple inputs faceted search, but does not seems to support dynamic filtering of displayed options
 * [eduardobcastro/in-memory-faceted-search](https://github.com/eduardobcastro/in-memory-faceted-search)

-Currently we prefer to implement it ourself (search for "faceted" in the **ShapeRegistry** page).
+Currently we prefer to implement it ourself (search for "faceted" in the **SemanticIndex** page).
 But it could be tricky when we will start to have more categories to filter on.